 Lower CRP Levels with Trace Minerals, Vitamins, and Herbs

 It’s always a good idea to keep your CRP levels in check, especially if you’re already overweight and trying to shed extra pounds.
-There are ways to do this through supplementation with vitamins, minerals, and herbs that have been scientifically shown to help decrease levels of CRP while simultaneously targeting the inflammation that accompanies it.
+There are ways to do this through supplementation with vitamins, minerals, and herbs that have been shown to reduce CRP levels while simultaneously targeting the inflammation that accompanies it.
 Many of these compounds also possess natural anti-cancer benefits.

 Here are 16 beneficial compounds: